EurekaEnjoyer/Eureka_Guides/Eureka_Haste.md

 ### Example:

 Suppose I have 3 points of haste and a skill speed of 603, and I wish to determine my current GCD.
-We use the above formula and the information we're given to solve below:<br>
+We use the above formula and the information given to solve below:<br>

 $\text{GCD} = t\left(2.5, 3, 603\right) = 2.34$